junguler/_image-manipulation/Ascii_py/README.md

 ![sun+](https://user-images.githubusercontent.com/59083599/136878131-77a84629-9d48-4af6-9cdd-e6866d09538e.jpg)

 ## iterate over an image
-sometimes we want to make an animated gif but we only have one image to work with, if the program applies random values to conversions we would just feed the same image many times to make animated gifs but in the case of this progam that does not seem to be the case.
+sometimes we want to make an animated gif but we only have one image to work with, if the program applies random values to conversions we would just feed the same image many times to make animated gifs but in the case of this program that does not seem to be the case.

-we still have the option to modify our image somehow so the program see's it differently, lets apply that logic to an image and convert it to different resoulotions
+we still have the option to modify our image somehow so the program see's it differently, lets apply that logic to an image and convert it to different resolutions
 ```
 for i in {500..1500..50} ; ffmpeg -i cloud.jpg -vf scale=$i:-1 C-$i.jpg
 ```